In aviation, the safety of staff, passengers and the public has

 height and weight.

-The positioning of marker cones is depending on the aircraft
+Positioning of marker cones is depending on the aircraft type to be protected.

-type to be protected.
-In this article, I will explain the positioning of marker
+In this article, I will explain the positioning of marker cones for wing-mounted twin-engine jet aircraft.

-these safety steps:
+these airside safety steps:

 marker cones around the aircraft until :